 Yes.
-Production history will increase each year based on the increase in national average milk production.
-For example, USDA determined milk production increased 2.61 percent in 2014.
-As a result, those already in the program will see their production history increase by the same 2.61 percent for the 2016 enrollment year.
-No other increases in production history will be covered.
-However, if national average milk production decreases, production histories will not decrease.
+Production history will increase each year based on the rise in national average milk production.
+For example, USDA announced that for the 2017 coverage year, production histories will be increased by 1.34 percent.
+Those enrolled in the program since 2015 have benefitted from production history bumps of 0.86 percent for 2015 coverage, and 2.61 percent for 2016 coverage.
+Importantly, if national average milk production decreases, production histories will not decrease.